Lynn Austin

-Lynn Austin is the American author of many Christian fiction novels and holds the record for most Christy Awards won: eight.
+Lynn Austin (born 1949) is the American author of many Christian fiction novels and holds the record for most Christy Awards won: eight.
 One of her books, Hidden Places was turned into a Hallmark Channel movie.
 She and her husband have three children and live in Holland, Michigan.

 Background

 Austin began her writing career as a reader.
 She did not like the feeling of hopelessness she was often left with and sought to write what she would want to read.
 "I agree that life is hard--but God is good!"
 With only a minor in English she sat down to write, and continued to write, while juggling in between raising her children and working part-time.
 Her family moved from Canada to Chicago, where she taught at Chicago Christian High School one year before beginning to write full-time and actively pursued getting published.
 It took eleven years from when she started writing to getting published.